Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Routing numbers play an essential role when moving money between banks.
 But unlike account numbers, routing numbers don’t need to be kept confidential.
-If you’d like to put your knowledge about routing numbers to use, learn how to transfer money to a bank account.
+If you’d like to apply your knowledge on using routing numbers, learn how to transfer money to bank accounts.

 Frequently asked questions

 What happens if I use the wrong routing number?